cggh/panoptes/documentation/importdata/adddatatable.rst

 Add a new data table to a dataset
 ---------------------------------

-Using the admin web frontend, a new data table can be created by clicking the button |buttonnew|, next to the label "*Datatables*", under the tree branch that represents the dataset.
+Using the admin web frontend, a new :ref:`data table<dataconcept_datatable>` can be created by clicking the button |buttonnew|, next to the label "*Datatables*", under the tree branch that represents the dataset.

 A dialog box appears that allows one to pick a TAB-delimited file from the local computer,